mvolkmann/blog/src/zig.md

 - all other file names should be snake_case
 - directory names should be snake_case

-## Zig Projects
+## Projects

-To create a new project, create a directory for it, cd to the directory, and enter `zig init-exe`.
+To create a new Zig project, create a directory for it, cd to the directory, and enter `zig init-exe`.
 This creates the file `build.zig` and a `src` directory containing the file `main.zig`.

 The file `build.zig` is a build script that uses the compiler API.
-Modify this file to change the characteristics of executable that is produced.
+Modify this file to change the characteristics of executable that is produced and to modify the "steps".

+For help on build options, enter `zig build --help` or `-h`.

+Build steps are similar to npm `package.json` scripts.
+To see the available steps, enter `zig build --list-steps` or `-l`.
+The steps provided by default are:

+- `install`: copies build artifacts to the default install path
+- `uninstall`: removes build artifacts from the default install path
+- `run`: runs the app
+- `test`: runs all the unit tests

 The file `main.zig` is the starting point of the project.
 Like many `.zig` files, this begins by importing the standard library